gbrindisi/wordpot/README.md

 # Wordpot

-Wordpot is a Wordpress honeypot which detects probes for plugins, themes, timthumb and other common files useful to fingerprint a wordpress installation.
+Wordpot is a Wordpress honeypot which detects probes for plugins, themes, timthumb and other common files used to fingerprint a wordpress installation.

     $ python wordpot.py --help
     Usage: wordpot.py [options]